since1968/stat-blocks/homebrewery/mutant.markdown

 # Mutant
 A young farmer drops his shovel as he feels a sharp pain at his elbow.
 He watches as a spider scurries away.
 That night, the young farmer discovers he can climb the walls of his farmhouse.
+He also finds that he can sense danger where others suspect nothing.
 The next morning he sets off to find use for his new-found powers.

 A baby cries as it is born.
 Little does it know a rip in the Universe exposes it to the chaos of the Far Realm.
 As the baby grows into a man, he is shunned by society: to look into his eyes is madness.